Six Titles for Mother: A Family Project

 Below is my sample tribute.
 There are Bible verses included for additional inspiration, but that’s optional.
 Yours could be done in all poetry or all prose; one line, two lines or more under each title.
 Stamp it with your own creativity.

 However, if for any reason, you have difficulty completing your tribute, feel free to use any part or all of mine; mothers are very similar.
-However it turns out, make your mother figure smile with pride for having you call her Mother.
+However it turns out, make your mother figure smile with pride for having you spell out M-O-T-H-E-R.

 Sample Tribute with Six Titles